OpenDroneMap/WebODM/README.md

 Windows and macOS users can purchase an automated [installer](https://www.opendronemap.org/webodm/download#installer), which makes the installation process easier.

-You can also run WebODM from a Live USB/DVD.
-See [LiveODM](https://www.opendronemap.org/liveodm/).

 Windows users looking for a UI-only native installation can also download the "Desktop App" available from [webodm.net](https://webodm.net).

 To install WebODM manually, these steps should get you up and running: